justalghamdi/linux-theme-terminal/README.md

 # Compile
 #THIS IS ONLY FOR WINDOWS BECAUSE MOST OF IT ARE USING WINAPI AND WINDOWS COMMANDS
-compile it using VS else make sure to install json-c using vcpkg or if you wanna try it fast download it from <a>here</a>
+`compile it using VS else make sure to install json-c using vcpkg or if you wanna try it fast download it from `